Mortgages for Company Directors Explained

 If you are able to offer more than the minimum requirement of trading records when applying for a mortgage, this will be looked upon favourably.
 It’s worth bearing in mind, however, that an average will usually be taken of the full period submitted.
 Therefore if your profits are widely varied, you might benefit from showing a shorter, but more stable history of your accounts.

-Some lenders will also need business and personal bank statements for the past three months, in addition to the accounts.
+Some lenders will also need business and personal bank statements for the past three months, in addition to the accounts during the application process for company director mortgages.
 Like with any type of mortgage application, you will also need proof of identity and address.

 How Much can you Borrow?